AgnosticUI/agnosticui/site/docs/docs/components/cards.md

 }
 ```

 Interestingly, we noticed on Vue 3, the style obfuscation is applied to the original class `._card-animated_aihsb_47`.
 This is still just one CSS class though!
 So, we were able to add our override without any extra classess.
-Here's the Vue 3 version of the &ldquo;consuming component's&rdquo; code:
+Here's the Vue 3 version of the <span class="quoted">consuming component's</span> code:

 ```css
 <style>